venemr/personal_blog/src/pages/2020-11-08-post-six/index.md

 <br>

 * <h4>app.py</h4>
-<p>In the Flask server, we parse in the selectedManufacturer as a parameter when executing the SQL query, and the returned JSON object will be sent back to the front-end service via AJAX in this case.</p>
+<p>In the Flask server, parse in the selectedManufacturer as a parameter when executing the SQL query, and the returned JSON object will be sent back to the front end via AJAX in this case.</p>

 ```python
 @app.route('/api/Report1-Table2', methods=['GET', 'POST'])